jota12x/interviews-algorithm-training/README.md

 # interviews-algorithm-training
 This repo presents several tasks for training in programming interviews.
-Includes Leetcode, Codility and more.
+Includes both theory and practice

-I will add where did I encounter the question whenever possible.
+**References** 📖
+* [LEV2012] - Introduction to Analysis and Design of Algorithms by A.Levitin
+* [HALIM2021] - Competitive Programming 4 by Steven Hallim et.al